breedx2/strangeloop_2019_pd_workshop/00_Introduction/README.md

  * A turnkey way to make EDM
  * not protools or live(tm)

+## WARNING
+* There will be loud/startling/uncomfortable sounds

 ## We have 2 hours

 Let's do this.